What is “Machine Learning”?

 It’s no secret that human-like, generalised artificial intelligence, that can learn to do everything from walking and talking to making cups of tea, is still a fair way off.
 But machine learning has more specific goals.

 In the last decade, task-specific machine learning systems have been advancing at a prodigious rate, and they can now out-perform humans in many cases.
-Deep Blue's defeat of world chess champion Gerry Kasparov in 1997 was a taste of things to come, and just this spring AlphaGo defeated Go grandmaster Lee Sedol.
-Even the world's best Go player, Ke Jie, was reported saying
+Deep Blue’s defeat of world chess champion Gerry Kasparov in 1997 was a taste of things to come, and last spring AlphaGo defeated Go grandmaster Lee Sedol.
+Even the world’s best Go player, Ke Jie, was reported saying

 AlphaGo was perfect and made no mistake.
 If the conditions are the same, it is highly likely that I can lose.